rusterlium/rustler/UPGRADE.md

 This document is intended to simplify upgrading to newer versions by extending the changelog.

+## 0.33 -> 0.34

+1. NIF implementations are now discovered automatically, the respective argument in the `rustler::init!` macro should be removed.
+If a NIF implementation should not be exported, it must be disabled with a `#[cfg]` marker.

 ## 0.32 -> 0.33

 The macro changes that where already carried out in version `0.22` are now